Folkwise-io/Learn-a-bit/Feedback/challenge01-feedback.md

 <img src="../Challenges/Challenge01/images/learnabit-logo.png" />

-# Overall Feedback - Learn-a-bit Challenge 01
+# Overall Guideline - Learn-a-bit

-Congratulations on your first learn-a-bit challenge!
-Thank you for participating and giving us your feedback.
-Everyone did very well and we're excited to see you guys again in the next challenge.

-After reviewing your submissions, we have come up with some topics you should focus on.
-Try to refactor your current code and use them on future challenges.
+We have come up with some topics you should focus on.
+Try to refactor your current code or use them on future challenges.

 # Semantic